ANU-RSES-Education/EMSC-3002/Lectures/Module-ii-Lecture-1-Structural-Geology-And-Crustal-Deformation.reveal.md

 *Field Observations, mapping, cross-section, 3D block diagrams.*

-The aim is to understand **finite strain** (i.e. the end product of long, sometimes polyphased deformation histories), and **incremental strain** (i.e., the small increment of deformation to unravel the stages of deformation.)
+The aim is to understand **finite strain** (i.e. the end product of long, sometimes poly-phase deformation histories), and **incremental strain** (i.e., the small increment of deformation to unravel the stages of deformation.)

 </div>